 123 E. Main St., Norman

 Sergio’s serves traditional and fresh Italian food, pizzas, salads, and Italian sandwiches in a place that will feel like you brought your date to someone’s home.
+There’s also a bar area if you want to simply get drinks before strolling around Downtown Norman.
 Their tiramisu is some of the best in the city.

 104 E. Gray Street, Norman